Enyzelle/Discord-Bot-Creator/README.md

 ---
 <div align="center">
-  Made with ❤️ by enyz
+  Made with ❤️ by Enyzelle
 </div>